JosephEoff/josepheoff.github.io/_posts/2025-03-12-knifehandle.md

 One of the many things I've done in the last months was to try to make a small leather drawstring bag for the dice my son uses to play Dungeons and Dragons.

-The bag didn't turn out well - it was a bit small, and I couldn' get the drawstring threaded through the neck.
+The bag didn't turn out well - it was a bit small, and I couldn't get the drawstring threaded through the neck.

 It was laying there on my workbench, mocking me, when I came through the room with another knife in hand.

 I had been cleaning out the trunk of the car, and came upon our "emergency knife."
 It was packed in with the tools and stuff I keep in a [large wicker basket](haspkeeper) in the trunk.
 That basket is full of things you only need once in a blue moon - things like a tow rope, jumper cables, etc.

 That "etcetera" includes a knife for just in case.
-That knife had worked its way free of where ever we had had it stashed so as not to cut fingers - it nearly cut mine while I was sorting things to go back in the basket.
+That knife had worked its way free of whereever we had had it stashed so as not to cut fingers - it nearly cut mine while I was sorting things to go back in the basket.

 As coincidence would have it, the dice bag is just long enough to cover the blade and go on up onto the handle.
-A couple of minutes put a snap on the mouth of the bag and converted it into a clip on sheath for a knife.
+A couple of minutes put a snap on the mouth of the bag and converted it into a clip-on sheath for a knife.

 My wife always complains that I never throw things away.
 Well, dang it, I end up using a lot of that "junk."
 Just like this failed bag turned knife sheath.